-If you’re headed out of town for the weekend — or simply don’t mind a mild trek for a great burger — roll down Highway 46 East for a short bit and visit Bronco Burgers in Paso Robles.
-This humble spot packs burgers that are worth the visit.
-And give the namesake Bronco Burger a try.
+This humble Paso Robles spot packs burgers that are worth the visit.
+Give the namesake Bronco Burger a try.
 This meaty third-pounder comes on a toasted sesame bun, with big strips of bacon, crunchy lettuce, tomato and onion.
 But that’s not all.
 The concoction also comes with Ortega chiles and a special house sauce that add just the right amount of kick to your palate.
 If you go, be prepared to see a bit of a crowd — this local favorite is known to be a popular lunchtime excursion.

 Nipomo doesn’t have a ton of options for hamburgers; luckily, the ones served here are so good it doesn’t matter.
 The Cali burger is topped with avocado (like every proper California-themed hamburger) and also with bacon (because we Californians are a paradox like that) plus cheddar cheese and house-made Thousand Island-ish “Cali sauce” on a brioche bun.
 California Grill boasts that the patties are made fresh daily, and you can taste the quality of the toppings.
 You might not have noticed this restaurant tucked in a strip mall off Tefft Street before, but after tasting their burgers, you won’t forget it.

 The Cafe on Bridge Street is tiny little place.
 But don’t be fooled — the burgers they cook up are huge.
-Like, you will have to use two hands to wrangle it, and you will probably have trouble fitting the whole thing in your face, and you might as well ask for a to-go box at the get-go because it’s unlikely you’ll finish it (though that won’t stop you from trying).
-The burger comes with the standard lettuce, tomato, pickle, mayonnaise and mustard, but the Cafe offers plenty of fresh, flavorful add-ons to spruce it up — center-cut bacon, alfalfa sprouts, roasted red peppers, a fried egg and eight (eight!) kinds of cheese, just to name a few.
-If the charming historic architecture wasn’t enough to lure you to Cambria’s East Village, these burgers should do the trick.
+Like, you will have to use two hands to wrangle it, and you’ll probably have trouble fitting the whole thing in your face (though that won’t stop you from trying).
+The burger comes with the standard lettuce, tomato, pickle, mayonnaise and mustard, but the Cafe offers plenty of fresh, flavorful add-ons to spruce it up — center-cut bacon, alfalfa sprouts, a fried egg and nine (nine!) kinds of cheese, just to name a few.
+If the charming historical architecture isn’t enough to lure you to Cambria’s East Village, these burgers should do the trick.

 Black Sheep’s nachos are famous in these parts for being really, really delicious.
 But their burgers aren’t anything to sneeze at, either.
 Take the Guinness Burger: This hefty hamburger is not fooling around.
-It’s a hulking half-pound of beef basted in Guinness and presented with a steak knife plunged through it, clearly as a warning to the faint of heart and slight of stomach.
-It comes with typical burger toppings but can be customized with all sorts of tasty add-ons — blue cheese crumbles, house-made chili, sautéed onions and peppers, fresh avocado — for $1.50 each.
+It’s a hulking half-pound of beef basted in Guinness beer and presented with a steak knife plunged through it — clearly as a warning to the faint of heart and slight of stomach.
+It comes with typical burger toppings but can be customized with all sorts of tasty add-ons — including bleu cheese crumbles, housemade chili, sautéed onions and peppers and fresh avocado — for $1.50 each.
 And since Black Sheep is a bar, you can wash your Guinness Burger down with an actual Guinness, just for kicks.

 Good Ol’ Burgers

 If you’re looking for a relatively simple hamburger — but aren’t looking to sacrifice quality — belly up to the counter at Good Ol’ Burgers in Paso Robles.
-Tucked behind the fairgrounds on 24th Street, Good Ol’ Burgers offers that familiar summer cookout taste: a Coyote Burger with crisp lettuce, tomato, onion, pickles, melted cheese and Thousand Island-style sauce.
+Tucked behind the California Mid-State Fair fairgrounds on 24th Street, Good Ol’ Burgers offers that familiar summer cookout taste: a Coyote Burger with crisp lettuce, tomato, onion, pickles, melted cheese and Thousand Island-style sauce.
 If tradition isn’t necessarily your thing, Good Ol’ Burgers does offer room for variation.
-Choose between one and four patties and “pimp your burger” to include cheddar, pepper jack, blue cheese, bacon, Ortega chiles, avocado, ranch, salsa or even mushrooms.
+Choose between one and four patties and pimp your burger to include cheddar, pepper jack or blue cheese, plus bacon, Ortega chiles, avocado, ranch, salsa or even mushrooms.
 Whew!
 Big or small, complex or simple, you can’t go wrong here.

 When it comes to hamburgers, Sylvester’s is undoubtedly a Central Coast staple.
-Whether you like to keep it simple (an Old Fashion third-pounder with cheese) or let loose in your own burger bliss (how does a 5-pound Big One sound?), Sylvester’s likely has you covered.
+Whether you like to keep it simple (an Old Fashion third-pounder with cheese) or let loose in your own burger bliss (how does a 5-pound Big One sound?), Sylvester’s has you covered.
 As in, covered in that locally famous Sylvester Sauce, which oozes with every fulfilling bite.
 Might we suggest you try the Poncho Loco?
 This kickin’ burger option includes a grilled California chile, pepper Jack cheese and, of course, that famous gooey sauce.
-Add lettuce, red onion, tomato, pickles and a toasted bun, and you’re celebrating National Hamburger Month the right way.
-And with three locations, there should be nothing keeping you from paying them a visit to mark the occasion.
+Add lettuce, red onion, tomato, pickles and a toasted bun.With three locations, there should be nothing keeping you from paying Sylvester’s a visit.

 Cool Cat Cafe

 Oh goodness, where to start with the Luna Burger?
 As in: Where and how does one begin to eat it?
-By piling bacon, lettuce, tomato, pickles, onion, avocado and healthy servings of mayo and Thousand Island dressing on top of a 6.5-ounce Angus patty, Cool Cat’s burger is quite the challenge.
+Piled high with bacon, lettuce, tomato, pickles, onion, avocado and healthy servings of mayo and Thousand Island dressing on top of a 6.5-ounce Angus patty, Cool Cat’s burger is quite the challenge.
 But, please, don’t let that scare you off.
 The melted Jack cheese and heaping portion of fresh avocado really make the Luna a must-have, and the 1950s-themed restaurant — complete with checkerboard tile and “I Love Lucy” artwork — makes for a fun throwback.
-Pro tip: Ask for a fork and knife.
-They’re a lifesaver when tackling this behemoth.
+(Pro tip: Ask for a fork and knife.
+They’re lifesavers when tackling this behemoth.)

 Martin’s on Main

 Laguna Grill is a sports bar, but even if you don’t know a quarterback from a Quarter Pounder, their all-star burgers make it worth a stop.
-The patties — a blend of ground beef and ground chuck — are thick and juicy, the veggies fresh and crisp, and the pickles and sauce house-made.
-And it’s all stuffed between a Dutch crunch bun.
-If the Classic Cheeseburger is too boring for you, you have plenty of options: the Red and Bleu Cheeseburger includes blue cheese crumbles and red onion jam; the Pastrami Cheeseburger features pastrami, Swiss cheese and grilled onions; and for early risers, there’s a Brunch Burger with a fried egg and bacon.
+The patties — a blend of ground beef and ground chuck — are thick and juicy, the veggies fresh and crisp, and the pickles and sauce housemade.
+And all that goodness is stuffed in a Dutch crunch bun.
+If the Classic Cheeseburger is too boring for you, you have plenty of options.
+The Red & Bleu Cheeseburger includes blue cheese crumbles and red onion jam, while the Pastrami Cheeseburger features pastrami, Swiss cheese and grilled onions.